hugojosefson/46elks-experiment/README.md

     * `GET    /access-secrets/current` 302-redirects to the current access secret.
     * `GET    /access-secrets/:secret` full info on an access secret.
     * `DELETE /access-secrets/:secret` deletes an access secret.
-The current secret is not allowed to be deleted.
+The current access secret is not allowed to be deleted.
     * Add admin GUI
       * Fetch and display phone numbers belonging to the 46elks account, and their configuration status. (`GET /numbers`)